Links on Android Authority may earn us a commission. Learn more.

 - The Android 13 beta 3.3 introduced the Android 13 easter egg for the first time.
 You’ll need to visit Android Settings > About phone and then tap on the Android version number until you see a clock.
 You’ll then need to adjust the clock’s hands to 1:00 PM (a.k.a 13:00, get it?).
 This will summon a variety of bubbles, matching your wallpaper color scheme.
 Tap and hold on one of these bubbles and watch them change into various emoji.

 Those are all the most important new Android 13 features.
-Do you have it on your phone yet?
+Do you have it on your phone yet (read our guide on updating Android phones if you don’t)?
 How are you liking (or not liking) it?
 Be sure to let us know in the comments.